Transfer Credit Information

 - Students must complete a minimum of 30 credits of Sage course work before graduation (prior learning credit is not included).

 - The maximum combined transfer credits including credit for prior learning is 90 credits (SPCE).

 - Students are not eligible for the credit for prior learning program in their anticipated term of completion (i.e., graduation term).

 - Participation in the prior learning portfolio program requires a one time enrollment fee of $150.00.
 Students must register for NCR 091 during the term in which they will be completing and handing in their portfolio.

-- Upon faculty assessment and approval of prior learning credit, students will be charged a per credit fee of $100.00 (up to a maximum of $1000.00 for 10 credits or more).
-Portfolios must be submitted to the Prior Learning Coordinator by two weeks prior to the last day of classes as indicated on the College academic calendar.
+- Fees: upon faculty assessment and approval of prior learning credit, students will be charged a per credit fee of $100.00 (up to a maximum of $1000.00 for 10 credits or more).
+Portfolios must be submitted to the Prior Learning Coordinator two weeks prior to the last day of classes as indicated on the College academic calendar.